pithun/KudiSage/README.md

 Step 4: Create the ChatFlow to train the Chatbot with Data specific to Kudisage
 ![Data_Chatflow](No-Code-Chatflow/Images/Data_reader_chatflow.jpg)

-Step 5: Create the ChatFlow for Data about Kudisage
+Step 5: Create the ChatFlow for bot trained on Data about Kudisage
 ![Data_Chatflow](No-Code-Chatflow/Images/Bot_chatflow.jpg)

-Step 6: Host the Chatflows on HuggingFace.
+Step 6: Host the Chatflows on HuggingFace to access in live website.
 Refer [here](https://docs.flowiseai.com/deployment/hugging-face) for more details on hosting.
 ![Flowise_home](No-Code-Chatflow/Images/Flowise_home.jpg)

 Step 7: Get API code to use Chatbot in Live website